BlockFinax-AFCFTA/base-hackathon/API_DOCS.md

 ---

-This API documentation is subject to change as the platform evolves.
-For the latest API documentation, please refer to our Developer Portal.
+This API documentation is subject to change as the Blockfinax platform evolves.
+For the most current technical specifications, expanded integration examples, and SDK code samples, please refer to our dedicated Developer Portal at developers.blockfinax.com or contact our enterprise integration team at enterprise-api@blockfinax.com.